 Police officers never know what they will confront from day-to-day.
 Keeping the public safe while staying calm yet alert is a tall order.
 The hunt for a police officer position requires a resume that puts these skills at the forefront.

-Resume.io’s expert resources for job hunters include resume guides and resume examples for 250+ professions, backed up by an easy-to-use resume builder.
+You’re not a professional resume writer, but you can turn to those who are.
+That includes Resume.io, with its expert resources for job hunters including resume guides and resume examples for 350+ professions.
+The easy-to-use resume builder will take the burden of formatting off your shoulders so you can focus on the content.
 These will give you the tools you need to express why you are a great candidate to be a police officer.

 This resume guide, along with the corresponding police officer resume example will cover the following topics: